schabiyo/spring-liferay-session-portlet/README.md

 ## What is this?

 * A Liferay Portlet project created using Spring MVC
-* The portlet contain a form that le you add arbitrary data into the application SESSION
+* The portlet contain a form that let you add arbitrary data into the application SESSION

 ## Why you may need it?